cronkitedata/dataj/working/03-whatisdata.md

 * A payment to a doctor -> medical spending **government program**
 * A water sample -> The number of homes with **lead** in their drinking water
 * A vaccination -> vaccination rates for **measles** in a school
+* A tweet -> the sentiment of viewers toward the State of the Union speech.

 I've bolded the terms that have to be in the original, granular, record in order to count or sum them into those statistics.

+In general, these characteristics -- called *variables* or *fields* -- are going to be columns in your dataset.
+And it's crucial that you understand what every column means before you use it.

+### Your universe

 ## Your noun